wengchonglao0124/Concrete-Packing-Density-MPDM-Model/README.md

 number of larger particles and number of smaller particles can be measured as well as the volumetric fractions of either the larger particles or the smaller particles.

 <img width="1306" alt="CleanShot 2023-05-15 at 10 52 27@2x" src="https://github.com/wengchonglao0124/Concrete-Packing-Density-MPDM-Model/assets/85862169/281fffcb-3671-468b-a77f-4cfd9afbfee3">

+The MPDM has a systematic procedure to predict the packing density of the random particle packing.
+There are multiple different statuses to be used to define and control the process of the MPDM, they are design for the larger particles dominated situation.
+Those statuses are printed to the “Experiment Status” at the control menu during the entire experimental process, which also allow the user to manage the experiment status easily.